dbgate/dbgate-ng/README.md

 - Really use solid.js instead of Svelte?
 - Really use Tailwind CSS?
 Or make own CSS classes?
 - Open-source repo, premium repo - could be used eg. git submodules instead of diflow merging?
+- Use process isolation for database connections?
+  - It brings bigger complexity
+  - It is very safe, event with buggy database drivers, especially when using mutli-user web app